Shah Abdul Latif Bhittai: Poetry

-Latif's poetry is mainly Sufi in nature and deeply religious.
+Bhittai's poetry is mainly Sufi in nature and deeply religious.
 He connects the traditional folk tales with the divine love.
-The poems, known locally as bayt (pl. abyat) and similar in form to the Indian doha, are lyrical and are intended for a musical performance, and are usually very compact.
+The poems, known locally as bayt (pl. abyat) and similar in form to the Indian doha, are lyrical, are intended for a musical performance, and are usually compact.

 In addition, he has also used a bit more relaxed format called wa'i.

-Latif is said to have always kept with himself the Qur'an, Karim jo Risalo, and the Mathnawi of Rumi.
+Bhittai is said to have always kept with him the Qur'an, Karim jo Risalo, and the Mathnawi of Rumi.
 He seems to have been significantly influenced by the latter; sometimes he reflects his ideas and sometimes translates his verses in his poems.

+Bhittai has emphasized that the Sufi should stick to Shari'ah and Ma'arifah (gnosis) in his poetry:

-Rumi has expressed similar idea in his verses:
+Abu Sa'id Abu'l-Khayr, a Persian poet and Sufi mystic (967–1049), has expressed similar idea in his verses which is also quite famously attributed to Rumi:

-During Latif's lifetime, Sindh transitioned from Delhi-based Mughal rule to the local Kalhora dynasty.
-During the later part of Latif's life, Nadir Shah Afshar sacked Delhi and made Sindh his tributary.
-Latif also witnessed Ahmad Shah Durrani's attack on Delhi and his subjection of Sindh to Afghan rule.
+During Bhittai's lifetime, Sindh transitioned from Delhi-based Mughal rule to the local Kalhora dynasty.
+During the later part of Bhittai's life, Nadir Shah Afshar sacked Delhi and made Sindh his tributary.
+Bhittai also witnessed Ahmad Shah Durrani's attack on Delhi and his subjection of Sindh to Afghan rule.
 Despite all this, his poetry is devoid of any mention of these upheavals or the political landscape of his time in general.
 H. T. Sorley has attributed this to his interest in "eternal verities" and indifference to "transient phenomena" and "petty wars".